kubermatic/docs/content/kubecarrier/master/getting_started/70_api_access.md

 Anonymous authentication is enabled by default and will be disabled when another auth-method (Token/Htpasswd) is configured.

-Every request, that cannot be authenticated by another provider, will by authenticated as `system:anonymous` with a group of `system:unauthenticated`.
+Every request that cannot be authenticated by another provider, will by authenticated as `system:anonymous` with a group of `system:unauthenticated`.

 To grant anonymous access to an Account, it can be added to the Accounts subjects: